 It is proposed to add a new entry for PMR446 equipment for the harmonised implementation of analogue and digital PMR equipment within the range 446.0-446.2 MHz.
 The implementation date is proposed to coincide with transition deadline which is set in the ECC/DEC/(15)05 [3] to 1 January 2018.
 Harmonised implementation within Europe using the same implementation date would avoid different implementation dates across Europe for this type of hand-portable equipment;

-CEPT proposes to not include entries for the 870-876 MHz / 915-921 MHz frequency ranges in the EC Decision for SRDs in the 6th Update of the EC Decision by taking into account the current situation in this part of the spectrum (see section 5.4 for detailed information);
+CEPT proposes to not include entries for the 870-876 MHz / 915-921 MHz frequency ranges in the EC Decision for SRDs in the 6th Update of the EC Decision by addressing separately the current situation in this part of the spectrum (see section 5.4 for detailed information);

 It is proposed to include a new SRD category of ‘Medical data acquisition systems’ in the EC Decision for SRDs with a new entry in the frequency range 2483.5-2500 MHz for Medical Body Area Network System (MBANS);